-Stocks struggle ahead of Fed meeting, trade talks, slew of earnings reports
+Stocks struggle before Fed meeting, trade talks, slew of earnings reports

 Pfizer and Mylan are merging their off-patent drug businesses to boost sales growth and create a global seller of lower-priced medicines.
 Mylan shares soared, while Pfizer shares slipped.

-Shares of Beyond Meat fell ahead of the fake meat seller's first quarterly report as a publicly listed company.
+Shares of Beyond Meat slumped after the closing bell, following the fake meat seller's first quarterly report as a publicly listed company.
+The company reported surprisingly strong sales and it boosted its full year 2019 outlook.
+However, its earnings per share were disappointing and the company announced a big secondary offering of 3.25 million shares.

 Beyond Meat is up 39 percent so far in July and has surged 780 percent since its IPO in May.

 |Ticker